 Lance Inouye, Music Director and Conductor of the Lewis and Clark Orchestra, teaches courses in conducting, music theory, and musicianship.
 He is the Artistic Director and Conductor of Portland Concert Opera.
+Active as a guest lecturer and conductor, Inouye has recently given conducting masterclasses at Mahidol University College of Music in Bangkok, Thailand, and at the Instituto de Formación Integral Coro y Orquesta Urubichá, in Bolivia.
+Inouye was invited along with fellow Lewis & Clark faculty member, Freddy Vilches to perform Vilches’ music with the Orquesta Urubichá.
 In the 2020-2021 season, Inouye joined the Portland Opera as coach and conductor on their Journeys to Justice production, conducting Carlos Simon’s Night Trip and Damien Geter’s The Talk, featuring Resident Artists and the Portland Opera Chorus.
 Inouye previously served on the music staff of Florida Grand Opera in Miami as Assistant Conductor and Coach for Eugene Onegin, Un ballo in maschera, and FGO’s premiere of Jorge Martin’s Before Night Falls.
 He also served on the conducting/music staff of Sarasota Opera where he worked on numerous productions including Le nozze di Figaro, Halka, La rondine, Cosi fan tutte, Elixir of Love, Tosca, La boheme, Don Carlos, Cavalleria rusticana, Pagliacci, Rigoletto, and Hansel and Gretel, among others.
 Inouye made his Sarasota Opera Orchestra debut conducting a highly acclaimed Gala concert of scenes and choruses.
 At Sarasota Opera, Inouye was also Music Director and Conductor of the Sarasota Youth Opera where he conducted the U.S. premiere of Dean Burry’s The Hobbit, Aaron Copland’s The Second Hurricane, Judith Weir’s The Black Spider, and led the Youth Opera on its first international tour in Italy.
-In 2010-2011, Inouye served as Music Director and Conductor of The Opera Intimi Project, Tel Aviv, where he conducted Puccini’s opera Le Villi at Hateiva theatre in Tel Aviv, Israel.
+Inouye previously served as Music Director and Conductor of The Opera Intimi Project, Tel Aviv, where he conducted Puccini’s opera Le Villi at Hateiva Theatre in Tel Aviv, Israel.